Overcoming

 the outcome.

 Not every significant challenge is life-threatening.
-Many may have lost a job at one point or another, especially during these recent years of Covid-19 and the many other tragic times the world has, and is still seeing!
-There are those who have lost their careers, thus their livelihoods, and futures are threatened.
+Many may have lost a job at one point or another, especially during some years ago when there was Covid-19 throughout the world, and the many other tragic times the world has seen, and are sadly still seeing!
+There are those who have lost their careers, thus their livelihoods, and their futures are threatened.

 We can always go and wander in the wilderness for forty years, but better still we can quiet those defeatist voices inside ourselves, just as Kalev - Caleb tries to do and hush our complaining brethren.
 With ‘bitachon’, ‘true trust’, but they just did not want it!
 We must look forward and face the future towards better days, and believe me they will come!